willfindlay/adaptivesec-F2020/journal/12-oct-22nd.md

 there would be a required costimulation threshold in order to start rejecting, and this threshold could be crossed multiple times in either direction.

+I also wonder whether it would be possible for an adversary to maliciously train an IIS to filter _good_ data instead of _bad_ data.
+In this way, the IIS could be used for censorship for example.
+This kind of threat model would apply mostly to group IISes.

 ## Project Thoughts

 The information immune system has got me thinking about whether such an approach